AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 glBindFramebuffer(GL_FRAMEBUFFER, 0);
 ```

 Now after this routine we should have a pre-computed irradiance map that we directly use for our diffuse image based lighting.
-To see if we successfully convoluted the environment map
+To see if we successfully convoluted the environment map wefor the irradiance map as the skybox's environment sampler.